M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

                          ByVal cc As Integer, _
                          ByVal vtReturn As Integer, _
                          ByVal cActuals As Long, _
-                         ByRef prgvt As Any, _
+                         ByRef prgVt As Any, _
-                         ByRef prgpvarg As Any, _
+                         ByRef prgpVarg As Any, _
                          ByRef pvargResult As Variant) As Long Private Declare Function LoadTypeLibEx Lib "oleaut32" ( _ ByVal szFile As Long, _